mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 When I arrived in Oregon, just out of college, job searches were something of a hobby of mine.

 My job search was a system of 3x5 index cards.
-Each week I would get the Oregonian, highlight the jobs ads that looked interesting.
-Then I'd cut each ad out, pasted it on a card,and then used that as the basis for a mass resume mailing every Sunday.
-I filed each card in a little box with dividers by week.
+Each week I would get the Sunday newspaper and highlight all the jobs ads that looked interesting.

+Then, I'd cut each ad out and paste it on a card.
+I'd use that for a mass resume mailing every Sunday.
+Printing, signing, envelopes.

+After I filed each card in a little box with dividers by week.
 When I'd get a response or a call, I'd immediately pull out the card, and mark it up with the details of the progression on the lead.

-When Monster.com launched, I thought it was cute.
+( When Monster.com launched, I thought it was cute.
+And it was a welcome relief!)

 It wasn't long until I started receiving calls from staffing agencies.